mathjax/MathJax-docs/options/accessibility.rst

 Option Descriptions
 -------------------

-.. _assisitiveMml-enableAssistiveMml:
+.. _assistiveMml-enableAssistiveMml:
 .. describe:: enableAssistiveMml: false

-   This setting controls whether the `assisitve-mml` extension is to run or not when it is loaded.
+   This setting controls whether the `assistive-mml` extension is to run or not when it is loaded.
 The value is controlled automatically by the settings of the context menu, so when the menu component is present, you should use those to control whether